Most middle and high school math curricula follow a well-defined path:

 Discrete math teaches mathematical reasoning and proof techniques.

 Algebra is often taught as a series of formulas and algorithms for students to memorize (for example, the quadratic formula, solving systems of linear equations by substitution, etc.), and geometry is often taught as a series of definition > theorem > proof exercises that are often done by rote (for example, the infamous ‘Two-Column Proof’).
 While undoubtedly the subject matter being taught is important, the material (at least at the introductory level) does not lend itself to a great deal of creative mathematical thinking.
 By contrast, with discrete mathematics, students will be thinking flexibly and creatively right out of the box.
 There are relatively few formulas to memorize; rather, there are a number of fundamental concepts to be mastered and applied in many different ways.

 Many students, especially bright and motivated students, find algebra, geometry, and even calculus dull and uninspiring.
 Rarely is this the case with most discrete math topics.
 When we ask students what their favorite topic is, most respond either “combinatorics” or “number theory.”
 (When we ask them what their least favorite topic is, the overwhelming response is “geometry.”)
 Simply put, most students find discrete math more fun than algebra or geometry.

 We strongly recommend that, before students proceed beyond geometry, they invest some time learning elementary discrete math, in particular counting & probability and number theory.
-Students can start studying discrete math - for example, our books Introduction to Counting & Probability and Introduction to Number Theory - with very little algebra background.
+Students can start studying discrete math — by working through our Introduction to Counting & Probability and Introduction to Number Theory textbooks, or by signing up for our introductory Counting and Number Theory classes — with very little algebra background.

-Also see our article The Calculus Trap which discusses the pitfalls of rushing into calculus too quickly and/or with inadequate preparation.
+Want to read more on this topic?
+See our article Don’t Fall into the Calculus Trap, which discusses the pitfalls of rushing into calculus too quickly and/or with inadequate preparation.